BlogEmail marketing best practicesEmail preview text best practices for more opens & engagement

 Brackets and capitalization are choices to put on your A/B testing to-do list.
 Can a simple formatting change increase your open rates

-1. Show your brand’s personality.
+1. Show your brand’s personality with your preview text content.

 Adding a touch of personality to your preview text gives you another way to show consumers what your brand is all about.
 You can use this space to share your brand’s values, sense of humor or essence.